Hugo-pao/Finance-for-big-data/README.txt

 ## Main:
 This project is part of the Finance with Big Data course at Bocconi University.
 In this repo, we develop a Solidity-based supply chain contract, which is focused on chocolate production.

+We allow for the following participants on our chain:
+- Farmer
+- Distributor
+- Manufacturer
+- Retailer
+- Consumer

 ## Contract list: